captain-kirk/captain-kirk.github.io/_posts/2019-11-11-how-to-learn-python.md

 [Become a Data Scientist](https://www.codecademy.com/learn/paths/data-science)

 If you’ve already started learning Python, I recommend you jump right into a more advanced course.
-Upon my own research I discovered the Become a Data Scientist course on codeacademy.
-It requires the Pro version.
-You can start with a trail and see if it suits your learning style.
+Upon my own research, I discovered the Become a Data Scientist course on codeacademy.
+It also requires the Pro version.
+You can start with a trial and see if it suits your learning style.

 ## Practicing Your Python Skills

 In my data science course, we wrote scripts to solve real life problems.
 This is the key to mastering programming: understanding how to address every day programs with code.
-You want to be able to encounter a problem and figure out how to solve that problem using your language of choice.
+You want to encounter a problem and figure out how to solve that problem using your language of choice.

 The first step to this is pseudocode.
 When developers write pseudocode, they are using plain English to define each step of their algorithm or script.
 Writing out the steps of your solution is always an important beginning step to writing code.